Gold steady ahead of Fed meet; stimulus outlook in focus

-SINGAPORE Gold was steady on Tuesday after sliding in the previous session, with investors worried the U.S. Federal Reserve could make further stimulus cuts this week.
+SINGAPORE Gold was steady on Tuesday after a sharp slide the session before, with investors worried the U.S. Federal Reserve could make further stimulus cuts this week.

-An improving economy prompted the Fed to announce last month a cut in its bond-buying stimulus by $10 billion, and the U.S. central bank is widely expected to make a similar reduction in a two-day policy meeting that begins on Tuesday.
+An improving economy prompted the Fed to cut its bond-buying stimulus by $10 billion last month, and the U.S. central bank is widely expected to make a similar reduction in a two-day policy meeting that begins on Tuesday.

 Scaling back on the stimulus measures would dim gold's appeal as an inflation-hedge and hurt prices, but any further weakness in equities could boost the metal.